 3. Introducing the new name, then press Enter.
 The new name will apply to all selected photos or documents in that folder.

-It is impossible that two or more files from one folder to have the same name,will automatically add a suffix with serial number.
+Since it is impossible for two or more files in a folder to have the same name, will automatically add a suffix with serial number.

-This is the easiest way to rename multiple photos, documents, or other files at a time on a Windows PC at a time.
+This is the easiest way to rename multiple photos, documents or other files in a folder at once Windows PC.

 Rename multiple files on Mac OS X via Finder

-1. We have renamed all pictures in a folder.
+1. We have to rename all the pictures in a folder.
 First of all, just like you Windows we have to select all the files in that folder.
 Command + A (Select All Files).

 2. Trackapd or right-click the mouse, and observe that context menu option to rename all selected files.

 “Rename 193 items…" in our case.

 3. After we click on rename optionThis will open a menu (Rename Finder Items) in which we have more renaming options the selected files.

-add Text - Option that can add characters before or after the existing name (Where: name the before / after name)
+add Text - Option by which we can add characters before or after existing names (Where: before name / after name)

 Replace Text - We can replace common words in filenamesWith another word or words.

 4. Choose new name for variant rename files and that we want to use, then click on the "Rename".

 The selected file names will change immediately after renaming rules established by us.
 This is the simplest method to simultaneously rename more files on Mac OS X.